Quick Start

 npx @tuya-sat/create-micro-app@latest demo -t react-ts

 In case initialization fails, run npm uninstall @tuya-sat/create-micro-app to uninstall the earlier version and try again.
-Available templates: react, react-ts, vue, and vue-ts.
+Available project templates include: react, react-ts, vue, and vue-ts.

 4. After the initialization is completed, a demo project is generated in the directory.